groupdocs-cloud/products.groupdocs.cloud.old/content/english/viewer/android/_index.md

     more_feature:
       # more_feature_loop
-      - title: "Quick Files and Folder List from the Storage"
+      - title: "An Easy SDK for Developers Who Want to Save Time"
         content: |
+          Using the GroupDocs Cloud APIs is quite simple as there is nothing to install.
+Simply create an account at GroupDocs Cloud and get your application information.
+Once you have the App SID & key, you are ready to give the GroupDocs Cloud REST APIs a try.
+The SDKs have been developed to facilitate the developers and to let them get started with our APIs real fast by hiding the REST API calls and allowing you to use the features of the API in a native way using Android as the language.
+        # more_feature_loop
+      - title: "Render a Number of Document Formats"
+        content: |
-          The cloud-based viewer API can quickly provide the complete list of existing files and folders with few lines of code.
+          The cloud-based viewer API has the ability to display different document formats quickly, with just a few lines of code.
+Using the SDK for Android you can find out about the various document formats supported by the SDK.

-          Get Files List from the Specific Storage and Folder - Java

-          ```java
+      # more_feature_loop
+      - title: "Get a list of supported file formats - Android"
+        content: |

+          ```rb
+            import com.groupdocs.cloud.viewer.client.*;
+            import com.groupdocs.cloud.viewer.model.*;
+            import com.groupdocs.cloud.viewer.api.InfoApi;

+            public class ApiExample {

+            public static void getSupportedFormats() {

-          //Get your App SID and App Key at https://dashboard.groupdocs.cloud (free registration is required).
+            //TODO: Get your AppSID and AppKey at https://dashboard.groupdocs.cloud (free registration is required).
+            String appSid = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX";
+            String appKey = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

-          FolderApi apiInstance = new FolderApi(appSID, appKey);
+            Configuration configuration = new Configuration(appSid, appKey);

-          GetFilesListRequest request = new GetFilesListRequest("folder name", "storage name");
+            InfoApi infoApi = new InfoApi(configuration);

+            try {
-          FilesList response = apiInstance.getFilesList(request);
+                FormatsResult response = infoApi.getSupportedFileFormats();
-          for (StorageFile storageFile : response.getValue()) {
+                for (Format format : response.getFormats()) {
-          System.out.println((storageFile.getIsFolder() ?
-"Folder - " : "File - ") + storageFile.getPath());
+                    System.out.println(format.getFileFormat());
                 }

+                } catch (ApiException e) {
+                    System.err.println("Failed to get supported file formats");
+                    e.printStackTrace();

+                }

+              }
+          }
           ```
       # more_feature_loop
-      - title: "Quickly Get Started with Document Viewing REST API"
-        content: "Get started quickly using GroupDocs.Viewer Cloud REST API with the GroupDocs.Viewer Cloud SDK for Java.
-It facilitates the users and speeds up the development of their applications written in Java while taking care of a lot of low-level details of making requests and handling responses and lets the users focus on writing code specific to their particular project. "
+      - title: "Efficiently Minify Output Content"
+        content: "One of the most exciting features of our Cloud-based viewer API is its ability to minify the output content.
+Minification removes comments, extra white-spaces, and other unneeded characters without breaking the content structure.
+As a result, the page becomes smaller in size and loads faster. "

       # more_feature_loop
+      - title: "Flexible Rendering of Documents"
+        content: "GroupDocs.Viewer is a powerful document viewer REST API that allows you to display over 85 document formats in your applications.
+It allows document rendering for the whole document, page by page or custom range of pages."

+      # more_feature_loop
-      - title: "Easy Customization Options"
+      - title: "Customize to Suit your Needs"
-        content: "GroupDocs.Viewer Cloud SDK is 100% tested and out of the box running.
+        content: "GroupDocs.Viewer Cloud SDK for Android is 100% tested and out of the box running.
 The SDK is open source and has an MIT license.
-You can use it, and even customize it for absolutely free of charge."
+The API is easy to customize and changes can be made according to the features you need to add in your application."